d2l-ai/d2l-en/chapter_hyperparameter_optimization/rs.md

         incumbent_error = validation_error
     incumbent_trajectory.append(incumbent_error)
 ```

+MS: We should consistently show the any-time performance as function of wall-clock time.
+In the script
+above, we can just measure the time.

 Now we can plot the optimization trajectory of the incumbent to get the anytime performance of random search: